RyanCaldwell360/fantasy_football_app/README.md

 ## Getting Started

 (Instructions on how to set up the project locally, including environment setup, running the application, etc.)

+Needed to modify the token.json to include OAuth2: https://pypi.org/project/yahoo-oauth/

 ## Contributing